nhn/tui.chart/docs/en/chart-column.md

 ## colorByCategories

 Each `series` can have `colorByCategories` option.
 The `colorByCategories` option determines whether to paint the column color of the chart differently based on the categories.
-The default is `false`.
+The default value is `false`.

 ```js
 const data = {